Introduction to Cyclical Learning Rates

 Limited applicability is one of the significant shortcomings of CLR.
 It has to be made full-proof before one can use it in production levels.

-If you are interested in knowing more about Neural Networks, you should take DataCamp's Deep Learning in Python course which is very well designed and is taught by Dan Becker (Head of Kaggle Learn) and check out our Introduction to Deep Learning in Python tutorial.
+If you are interested in knowing more about Neural Networks, you should take DataCamp's Deep Learning in Python course which is very well designed and is taught by Dan Becker (Head of Kaggle Learn).

 Learn more about Python and Deep Learning